-These policies provide coverage for the most common risks of physical therapy.
+These policies cover the most common risks of physical therapy.

-A BOP bundles property insurance and general liability insurance under one plan.
+A BOP bundles commercial property insurance and general liability coverage under one plan.
 It's often the most cost-effective type of commercial insurance for physical therapists.

 This policy covers legal expenses if a patient sues a physical therapist for a work mistake, such as advice that worsens an injury.
 It's sometimes referred to as malpractice insurance.

 This policy helps physical therapy clinics survive data breaches and cyberattacks.
 It can often be added to a business owner's policy or general liability policy for savings.